pantheon-systems/documentation/source/docs/articles/sites.md

 ## Errors
 All PHP errors are shown on this tab.
 If any are found, recommendations are made.
 Learn more about [PHP Errors and Exceptions](https://pantheon.io/docs/articles/sites/php-errors-and-exceptions/).

-## Domain/SSL
+## Domains
-Use the [Domain/SSL tab](/docs/articles/sites/domains) to add the custom domain(s) you would like pointed to this environment.
-You can also enable or disable SSL for an environment.
-If you chose to enable SSL, you must generate a private key and get your certificate from a recognized SSL provider.
-For more details, see [Enable SSL for Secure HTTPS Communication](/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication/).
+Use the [Domains tab](/docs/articles/sites/domains) to add the custom domain(s) you would like pointed to this environment.
+You can also enable or disable HTTPS for an environment.
+If you choose to enable HTTPS, you must generate a private key and get your certificate from a recognized SSL provider.
+For more details, see [Enable Secure HTTPS Communication](/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication/).

 ## Backups
 On this tab you can create backups, restore from an existing backup, or view the backup log to see a list of your prior backups.
 For detailed information, see [Backups](/docs/articles/sites/backups).